anvilco/spectaql/README.md

 ## Custom Builds

-The best option for building your own custom functionality into Graphicle is to [fork Graphicle on GitHub](https://help.github.com/articles/fork-a-repo/), and make your own modifications in source.
-This way you can keep up to date by merging changes from the `master` branch, and your can also contribute your updates back to `master` by creating a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) if you think they improve Graphicle somehow.
+The best option for building your own custom functionality into DociQL is to [fork DociQL on GitHub](https://help.github.com/articles/fork-a-repo/), and make your own modifications in source.
+This way you can keep up to date by merging changes from the `master` branch, and your can also contribute your updates back to `master` by creating a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) if you think they improve DociQL somehow.

-To fork Graphicle go to `https://github.com/wayfair/graphicle`, and press the 'Fork' button.
-Now you can `git clone git@github.com:<yourname>/graphicle.git` to make your own changes.
+To fork DociQL go to `https://github.com/wayfair/dociql`, and press the 'Fork' button.
+Now you can `git clone git@github.com:<yourname>/dociql.git` to make your own changes.

 Alternatively, you can just copy the contents of `app` from the main repo which contains all the source files such as templates, stylesheets and JavaScripts.
-Now just pass the path to your custom `app` path to the CLI like so: `graphicle -a graphicle.json`
+Now just pass the path to your custom `app` path to the CLI like so: `dociql -a dociql.json`

 ## Optimizing Your Workflow